EficodeRND/pluto-templates/README.md

 │                   └── robot_framework                  # Template for running Robot Framework on GitHub
 │                       ├── ...                          # Files & folders to copy to the new repo root
 │                       └── template.json                # Template meta data file
+├── deployment                                           # Deployment templates
-└── deployment                                           # Deployment templates
+│   └── Heroku                                           # Deployment templates for 'Heroku'
-    └── Heroku                                           # Deployment templates for 'Heroku' ├── ci                                           # CI templates for running Heroku deployment │   ├── GitHub                                   # CI depoyment template for GitHub │   │   └── .github                              # Files & folders to copy to the new repo root │   │       └── workflows
+│       ├── ci                                           # CI templates for running Heroku deployment │       │   ├── GitHub                                   # CI depoyment template for GitHub
+│       │   │   └── .github                              # Files & folders to copy to the new repo root
+│       │   │       └── workflows
-        │   │           └── heroku_deploy.yml.j2         # Files with .j2 are treated as Jinja2 template file
+│       │   │           └── heroku_deploy.yml.j2         # Files with .j2 are treated as Jinja2 template file
-        │   └── Jenkins
+│       │   └── Jenkins
-        │       ├── Jenkinsfile                          # CI depoyment template for Jenkins
+│       │       ├── Jenkinsfile                          # CI depoyment template for Jenkins
-        │       └── template                             # Template source code (call from the pipeline) │           └── ...                              # Files & folders to copy to the new repo root
+│       │       └── template                             # Template source code (call from the pipeline)
+│       │           └── ...                              # Files & folders to copy to the new repo root
-        └── template.json                                # Template meta data file
+│       └── template.json                                # Template meta data file
+└── projects                                             # Project creation templates
+    └── atlassian                                        # Templates for Atlassian stack └── jira                                         # Template for Jira project creation ├── template                                 # Template source code (called by the Sprout tempate executor) │   └── create_jira_project.py               # Python 3 or a shell script executed by the Sprout executor └── template.json                            # Template meta data file
 ```

 ### .templating